dotps1/HPTPMAndBitLocker/README.md

 	# Globals

 	$SqlServer = [String]::Empty
-	$CCMDatabase = [String]::Empty
+	$SCCMDatabase = [String]::Empty

 	if ([String]::IsNullOrEmpty($SqlServer) -or [String]::IsNullOrEmpty($CCMDatabase))
 	{
-		throw "You must provide the CCM SqlServerName and Database to use this script" exit
+		throw "You must provide the SCCM SqlServerName and Database to use this script" exit
 	}